rahulyhg/lilium-cms/README.md

 ## Contributors ##

-Erik Desjardins
+* Erik Desjardins
-Samuel Rondeau-Millaire
+* Samuel Rondeau-Millaire
-Daniel McAuley
+* Daniel McAuley
-Narcity Media inc.
+* Narcity Media inc.

+## License ##
+This software does not come with a license.

 ## Copyright ##
 © Erik Desjardins, 2016